srgokribb/Rifdock-Total-Setup/README.md

 ## 1. Install HDF5 and Compile Rosetta_3.13 with HDF5
 ### 1) Install HDF5 (Ref: https://fossies.org/linux/hdf5/release_docs/INSTALL)
-- **Caution: Do not install multiple versions of hdf5 under usr/local.
-If multiple versions of same compiler are accessible to $PATH or $LD_LIBRARY_PATH, it could make fatal error.** If you are an user of the server and new to linux, be cautious and ask a help to the system manager or expert.

 #### (1) Download HDF5 source file from The HDF5 Group server(https://www.hdfgroup.org/downloads/hdf5) . - Install ver 1.12.1.